a8cteam51/team51-cli/README.md

 It's the nickname for our Special Projects team at Automattic.

+## MCP Integration (AI Assistant Support)

+This CLI now supports the Model Control Protocol (MCP), allowing AI assistants like ChatGPT and Claude to call CLI commands directly.
+Instead of typing commands manually, you can ask an AI:

+- "Get me the PHP errors for site example.com"
+- "Create a new Pressable site called 'my-project'"
+- "List all our WordPress.com sites"

+### Quick Setup for AI Integration

+1. Start the MCP server: `./start-mcp-server.sh`
+2. Configure your AI client (see `MCP_INTEGRATION.md` for details)
+3. Ask your AI assistant to perform Team51 CLI tasks!

+For complete setup instructions and usage examples, see [MCP_INTEGRATION.md](MCP_INTEGRATION.md).

 ## Anything else?

 Be well, be kind, make things and set them free.